dikhan/terraform-provider-openapi/docs/plugin_configuration_schema.md

 Field Name | Type | Description
 ---|:---:|---
 url | `string` | **Required.** URL endpoint to where the metrics will be sent to (eg: https://my-app.com/v1/metrics) prefix | `string` | Some prefix to append to the metrics pushed to the http endpoint.
-If populated, metrics pushed to Graphite will be of the following form: `<prefix>.terraform....`.
+If populated, metrics pushed to the endpoint will be of the following form: `<prefix>.terraform....`.
 If the value is not provided, the metrics will not contain the prefix.

 The following metrics will be shipped to the corresponding configured URL endpoint upon plugin execution: